Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Data

 In the same manner as for the 2MASS data analysis, we retrieved $i$-, $J$-, and $K_s$-band DENIS images at the position including Mrk~590 from the DENIS public server\footnote{\href{http://cdsweb.u-strasbg.fr/denis.html}{http://cdsweb.u-strasbg.fr/denis.html}}, and aperture photometry was performed using {\tt SExtractor} and {\tt Photutils}.
-The zero-point magnitude of each image was evaluated by comparing the instrumental aperture magnitudes with field stars' PSF magnitudes catalogued in the Third DENIS data release catalog \citep{den05}; the magnitudes were then converted to flux units using the zero-magnitude fluxes taken from Table~4 of \cite{fou00}.
-The DENIS aperture fluxes of Mrk~590 at the $i$-, $J$-, and $K_s$-bands were $12.11 \pm 0.12$, $22.31 \pm 0.44$, and $40.47 \pm 1.44$~mJy, respectively (Galactic extinction was not corrected).
+The zero-point magnitude of each image is evaluated by comparing the instrumental aperture magnitudes with field stars' PSF magnitudes catalogued in the Third DENIS data release catalogue \citep{den05}; the magnitudes are then converted to flux units using the zero-magnitude fluxes taken from Table~4 of \cite{fou00}.
+The DENIS aperture fluxes of Mrk~590 at the $i$-, $J$-, and $K_s$-bands are $12.11 \pm 0.12$, $22.31 \pm 0.44$, and $40.47 \pm 1.44$~mJy, respectively (Galactic extinction is not corrected).
 The DENIS $K_{s}$-band magnitude is consistent with the 2MASS $K_{s}$-band magnitude, suggesting that Mrk~590 remained bright during 1998.

 Using the host galaxy flux contribution to the $K$-band estimated by \cite{kos14}, $f_{\nu}(K, \rm host) = 22.18 \pm 0.13$~mJy, the AGN component at the 2MASS $K_{s}$-band can be estimated as $f_{\nu}(K_{s}, \rm AGN) = 20.44 \pm 0.50$~mJy.
-As described in Section~\ref{magnum_obs}, the AGN $K$-band flux at the epoch of the MAGNUM observation is $f_{\nu} (K, {\rm AGN}) = 2.32 \pm 0.13$~mJy, thus the $K_s$-band AGN emission at the epoch of the 2MASS observation is about nine times brighter than that at the epoch of the MAGNUM observation (see Fig.~\ref{fig:mrk590_MAGNUM_lc}).
+As described in Section~\ref{magnum_obs}, the AGN $K$-band flux at the epoch of the MAGNUM observation is $f_{\nu} (K, {\rm AGN}) = 2.32 \pm 0.13$~mJy, thus the $K_s$-band AGN emission at the epoch of the MAGNUM observation is about 10 times fainter than that at the epoch of the 2MASS observation (see Fig.~\ref{fig:mrk590_MAGNUM_lc}).
 This can naturally be interpreted in terms of a hot dust thermal emission decrease according to significant changes in the disk UV-optical emission that occurred in between the two observations, as traced by SDSS Stripe~82 observations.